 No matter what your age, making mindful health decisions is important for your long term well-being.
 Many common diseases, including obesity, diabetes, and some forms of cancer, are directly related to our lifestyle decisions.
 Quitting smoking, consuming healthier foods and beverage options, increasing activity levels, and reducing added sugar intake can make a significant difference in your health throughout the decades.

 In recognition of Women’s Health Week (May 11-18, 2014), here are tips on how to live well through each decade of your life.

 Your 40s are a critical decade.
 By the time a woman reaches her 40s she typically has many roles, such as mom, wife, caregiver, and working professional.
 As women age and their responsibilities and demands increase, they can lose themselves in the activities of their daily lives.
 The health decisions women make in their 40s don’t affect just them.
 Studies show that 80 percent of family health care decisions are made by women.

 The decisions and habits from this decade set the stage for the next few decades for women and their families.
-To start, Dr. Wright recommends cutting free sugars (adding to coffee/tea, desserts, orange juice, etc.) and salad dressing from your diet.
+To start, cut free sugars (adding to coffee/tea, desserts, orange juice, etc.) and salad dressing from your diet.
 Additionally, she recommends adding leafy greens and taking control of your metabolism by living a more active and mobile life.

 Many 50-something women start feeling unlike themselves.
 But the good news is that the healthy habits you adopted in your 20s, 30s, and 40s will continue through to your 50s.
 If your health decisions weren’t as wise during those decades, it’s not too late.
 Start by being your own advocate.
 As a woman in her 50s, you’re not alone in the changes that are happening to your body.
 Speak up, and take advantage of the collective wisdom of your mother, sisters, or girlfriends who have been through it all.